dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 ## Summary

-In this article, you have built a ASP.NET Core 2 Web API application and you have integrated it with *Auth0* in order to expose the API only to trusted clients.
+In this article, you have built an ASP.NET Core 2 Web API application and you have integrated it with *Auth0* in order to expose the API only to trusted clients.

-This is a first step in a series of articles that will show how to build a complete modern application.
+This is the first step in a series of articles that will show how to build a complete modern application.
 This application will be based on the ASP.NET Core API that you have just created and in a React Single Page Application.
 In the next article, you will build this Single Page Application to allow users to browse the bookstore.
 Stay tuned.